 How Sick Are You?

 Since you’re quite possibly on the hook for a cancellation fee, your instinct is probably to go.
 While other issues will impact your decision, the first thing to decide is how sick you are.
-Something like a headache isn’t contagious.
-Your ability to sit through a dental appointment is a matter of pain tolerance.
+Something like a typical headache isn’t contagious and your ability to sit through a dental appointment is a matter of pain tolerance.

-You should decide the severity of the headache.
-If it’s not too bad, you should go.
+But migraine headaches can be a very different story.
+If you suffer from migraines regularly, you’re the best judge of whether you should go or not.
+But migraine or not, you should decide the severity of the headache, and if it’s not too bad, you should go.
 You can avoid the cost of a cancellation.
 Plus, you don’t have to wait until the dentist can reschedule the appointment.

 Are You Contagious?